FCL vs LCL Shipping — Which Container Option Is Right for Your Cargo?

 FCL, on the other hand, is less flexible.
 You pay for the full container whether it’s full or not, so most businesses wait until they have enough cargo to fill it.
 This can delay shipments and slow down your delivery cycle.

 If you ship smaller loads more frequently, LCL is the better fit.
-FCL works best when you have steady volume and want full control over shipping timelines.
+FCL works best when you have steady volume and want full control over shipping timelin.

 Speak to a Logistics Expert